ncatlab/nlab-content/pages/2/8/9/1/1982/content.md

 Measure theory is the field of mathematics that grew out of the [[Lebesgue measure|Lebesgue integral]] and Kolmogorov\'s axioms for [[probability]].

+## Categories of measure theory

+From the [[nPOV]], it is desirable to have a good [[category]] for [[measure theory]].

+The article [[categories of measure theory]] provides evidence that the category of compact strictly localizable [[enhanced measurable spaces]] captures the desired features of measure theory as presented in common textbooks on real analysis.

-## Some subfields and applications
+## Some subfields, related fields, and applications

 The general measure theory studies general notions and constructions in measure theory, like the connection to integration, the measure spaces, derivation by measure, [[Caratheodory construction]] and so on.

 [[probability theory|Probability theory]] studies special class of measures, so called [[probability measure|probability measures]] which are normalized to unity.

-Measure theory is very much having a central role in studying so called [[ergodic theory]] of dynamical system.
+Measure theory is very much having a central role in studying so called [[ergodic theory]] of dynamical systems.

 [[geometric measure theory|Geometric measure theory]] is the geometric study of measures of subsets of Euclidean space and the measure theoretic aspects of various geometric objects, like the integration of classes of currents and their extremization properties.

-There is a generalization, the noncommutative measure theory, which is more or less the study of [[von Neumann algebra]], see [Connes (1995)](#Connes1995).
+There is a generalization, the noncommutative measure theory, which is more or less the study of [[von Neumann algebras]], see [Connes (1995)](#Connes1995).

 ## Related concepts